Services

 Ineligible Costs and Activities

-• Adult or all-age summer programs
+• Adult or all-age programs that occur during the summer.

-• The summer portion of year-round programming
+• The summer portion of year-round programming.

 Eligible geographic areas